Langkawi Cable Car Ride

 Facilities at the Langkawi Cable Car Stations

-Plenty of activities and facilities offered at base station as well as at the upper stations so that you can spend and enjoy ample time here.
+Plenty of activities and facilities are offered at base station and at the upper stations so that you can spend and enjoy ample time here.
 The base station is at Oriental Village which is full of quaint stores and eateries.
 There is a small cafe at the top station selling all kinds of snacks including burgers, grilled sandwiches, chicken and fish items, cold drinks etc.

 The span between Middle and Top Cable Car Stations